jacketizer/libnmea/README.md

 To create a new sentence parser, create the following files and replace the `<TYPE>` with the sentence type word in uppercase letters and `<type>` in lowercase.
-Make sure that the sentence type is defined in *src/nmea.h*.
+Make sure that the sentence type is defined in *src/nmea.h* and add it to *src/nmea/parser_static.h*.

 *src/parsers/<type>.h*: